kleinbottle/swanlotus/content/blogs/most-scary-experience/most-scary-experience.md

 "And did you get over it?"
 I asked.

 "I got used to it," he said.
-"Like the mist that lifts gradually with the morning sun, I became gradually accustomed to life without the burden of a PhD thesis.
+"Like the mist that lifts gradually with the morning sun, I became gradually accustomed to life without the burden of an unfinished PhD thesis.
 And after a while, I did not miss it any more.
 Out of sight, out of mind."

 "So what is your definitive take on the most scary experience---more scary than everything we have discussed so far?
 And we have covered quite a bit," I said.